 The main thing for primary schools to know about the new guidance is that Relationships Education and Health Education are mandatory in primary schools and parents/carers cannot withdraw their children.

 Some primary schools may choose to teach Sex Education.
 If they do, they need to define any Sex Education they choose to teach (other than that covered in the science curriculum) and include information in the school policy about the right to request that their child be excused.

 The focus in primary school should be on teaching the fundamental building blocks and characteristics of positive relationships, with reference to friendships, family relationships, and relationships with other children.
-Doesn’t that all sound great?
+Brilliant!

 Students should be taught about families through sensitive and well-judged teaching based on knowledge of pupils and their circumstance (including single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures).